LUCIFER49/PythonQuiz-WithOnlineResult/README.md

 ## Specification

-..* Install the python 3.6 for executing the projet.
+- Install the python 3.6 for executing the projet smoothly.
+- Install PyQT.
+It is a front end desiner.
+-